joshcanhelp/josh-to-11/input/symlinked/pages/hire-me.md

 I am currently exploring two options in my professional life:

 **I'm looking for a full-time position starting this year.** That's what this page is about.
 If you came here looking to hire or refer me, you're in the right place!
-Read on!

 **I'm looking for consulting opportunities in identity, data, and app infrastructure.** I'm exploring this with a few colleagues as an option going forward.
 If you are looking for contracted architecture work with a talented team, see [Nimble SA](https://nimblesa.com)!